 As we look back at the past, it is truly shocking to think that we as humans were responsible for the demise and destruction of our wildlife and its environment.
 The extinction of many species of wildlife was also the result of our ruthless behaviour and the desire for us to own our own piece of paradise with no consideration for the consequences.
 Fortunately it was not all in vain and through the vision of certain conservationists and businessmen in the Eastern Cape, the tables were turned.
 Kariega Game Reserve, it has to be said, is one of those pioneers in the development of a unique conservation project.

 In 1989 the Rushmere family, who had always displayed an innate love and appreciation for nature, purchased the first portion of pristine land bordering the upper reaches of the Kariega river.
 They began to develop a vision for the future, involving moderate expansion over the next few years.
-It took a further 20 years to complete the desired land assembly.
+It took a further 30 years to complete the desired land assembly.
 This vision was largely actualised due to a number of important partnerships.

 Up until 2002, when Ukhozi Lodge opened, the reserve only comprised approx. 2,000 hectares bordering onto the Kariega river.
 In 2003 an additional 3,500 hectares, which bordered the Bushmans river, was added to the reserve.
 This additional land made Kariega large enough to introduce the Big 5.
 In May 2004 the first elephant herd and lion pride were introduced onto the reserve.

 In 2006 Kariega then acquired 500 hectares across the Bushmans river which resulted in the unique River Lodge opening in October 2006.
 At the same time an historic old farmhouse (built in 1908) was restored and The Homestead, a private sole use lodge, joined the portfolio of lodges.